Praphulla/almvmlabs/HOL/Agile Planning and Portfolio Management/Exercise 1: Agile Project Management.md

   <img src="./media/image36.png" width="624" height="375" />

-1. Drag and drop tasks on the task board to move them between states
+<b>Figure 31:</b>  Drag and drop tasks on the task board to move them between states

     >>**Note:** The task board is touch enabled as well.
 This will not work within this virtual machine, but you might want to put in your